PointCaM: Cut-and-Mix for Open-Set Point Cloud Learning: Introduction

-The state-of-the-art point cloud learning models~\cite{qi2017pointnet, qi2017pointnet++,hu2020randla,wang2018sgpn,qiu2021semantic,qiu2022pu} mainly focus on closed-set environments.
+The state-of-the-art point cloud learning models~\cite{hu2020randla, wang2018sgpn, qiu2022pu} mainly focus on closed-set environments.
 These works often make a strong assumption that the object classes known during the deployment stage are only those provided during the training stage.
-However, this closed-set assumption is too restrictive, since in real-world environments the autonomous systems will unavoidably present unknown object classes that are not part of the training data.
-Currently, open-set recognition in the 2D image domain is active~\cite{zhang2020hybrid,dhamija2020overlooked,Kong_2021_ICCV,Zheng_2022_CVPR}, while the open-set learning of 3D point clouds is not commonly studied. {In fact, this study has significant value in real-world applications.
-A possible outdoor scenario applies in self-driving, where an intelligent system may confront some objects that have not been seen before.
+However, this closed-set assumption is too restrictive, as autonomous systems will inevitably encounter unknown object classes that are not part of the training data in real-world environments.
+Currently, open-set recognition in the 2D image domain is an active area of research~\cite {scheirer2012toward, Bendale_2016_CVPR}, whereas the open-set learning of 3D point clouds is not commonly studied.
+In fact, this study has significant value in real-world applications.
+A possible outdoor scenario arises in self-driving, where an intelligent system may encounter objects that have not been seen before.
 By leveraging 3D open-set settings, the intelligent system can effectively identify such unknown objects, making drivers aware of the surroundings.
 Another potential use case for our 3D open-set settings is in XR (extended reality) systems.
 When a user is immersed in an XR gaming environment at home, the sudden appearance of a cat or a baby in the guarded area could pose a safety risk.
 However, traditional alerting mechanisms may not detect these unexpectedly moving creatures as their detection algorithms are trained on regular indoor furniture and objects under closed-set settings.
 By incorporating our proposed settings and solutions, the XR system can easily recognize such ``unknown'' creatures, thereby increasing the robustness and effectiveness of the alerting mechanism.
-Given the promises in academic research and real-world applications,} we explore open-set point cloud {learning} by enhancing the models' abilities to deal with the inevitable unknown objects in 3D point cloud data.
+The use cases of our study also lie in remote sensing applications: in urban planning, the proposed solution can be applied to detect unknown buildings, infrastructure, and land use changes from aerial LiDAR scans, allowing planners to better monitor city evolution; for environmental monitoring, the proposed solution can identify invasive plant species or track the impact of natural disasters using 3D sensing data, enabling more efficient allocation of rescue and recovery resources.
+Additionally, industrial automation systems can leverage our open-set point cloud learning to enhance both flexibility and safety.
+In reconfigurable production lines, the proposed approach can detect defects and anomalies in 3D scans of produced items, improving product quality control and simultaneously monitoring for unexpected objects to enhance workplace safety.
+Moreover, robotics in healthcare can benefit significantly from our open-set point cloud learning.
+When processing 3D medical scans, the proposed approach can identify unknown anatomical variations, aiding clinicians in diagnosis and treatment.
+In robotic-assisted surgery, the proposed method can help detect and recognize unexpected anatomical features, improving procedure precision and safety.
+Given the promises in academic research and real-world applications, we explore open-set point cloud learning by enhancing the models' abilities to deal with the inevitable unknown objects in 3D point cloud data.